Azure/opendigitaltwins-building/README.md

 RealEstateCore ontology consists of a main set of interfaces:
   - **Asset** – An object which is placed inside of a building, but is not an integral part of that building's structure, for example architectural, furniture, equipment, systems, etc.
   - **LogicalDevice** – A physical or logical object defined as an electronic equipment or software that communicates and interacts with a digital twin platform.
 A logical device could be an integrated circuit inside of a smart HVAC unit, or a virtual server running on a Kubernetes cluster.
 Logical devices can have Capability instances (through hasCapability) that describe their input/output capabilties.
 If Logical Devices are embedded within Asset entities (through the hostedBy property) such capabilties typically denote the capabilities of the asset.
   - **Capability** - A capability indicates the capacity of a entity, be it a Space, an Asset, or a LogicalDevice, to produce or ingest data.
-This is roughly equivalent to the established Brick Schema and generic BMS term \"point\".
-Specific subclasses specialize this behaviour: Sensor entities harvest data from the real world, Actuator entities accept commands from a digital twin platform, and Parameter entities configure some capability or system.
+This is roughly equivalent to the established Brick Schema and generic BMS term \"point.\" Specific subclasses specialize this behavior: Sensor entities harvest data from the real world, Actuator entities accept commands from a digital twin platform, and Parameter entities configure some capability or system.
   - **Space** - A contiguous part of the physical world that has a 3D spatial extent and that contains or can contain sub-spaces.
 For example a Region can contain many pieces of Land, which in turn can contain many Buildings, which in turn can contain Levels and Rooms.

 RealEstateCore also contains additional base interfaces:
-  - **Agent** - Any basic types of agents that can have roles or perform activities, e.g., people, companies, departments.
+  - **Agent** - Any basic types of stakeholder that can have roles or perform activities, e.g., people, companies, departments.
   - **Building Component** - A part that constitutes a piece of a building's structural makeup, for example Facade, Wall, Slab, RoofInner, etc.
   - **Collection** - An administrative grouping of entities that are adressed and treated as a unit for some purpose.
 These entities may have some spatial arrangement (e.g., an Apartment is typically contiguous), however that is not a requirement (see, e.g., a distributed Campus consisting of spatially disjoint plots or buildings).
   - **Document** - A formal piece of written, printed or electronic matter that provides information or evidence or that serves as an official record, for example LeaseContract, Building Specification, Warranty, Drawing, etc.
   - **Event** - A spatiotemporally indexed entity with participants, something which occurs somewhere, and that has or takes some time, for example a Lease or Rent.
-  - **Role** -- A role that is held by some agent, for example a person could hold a Sales Representative role, or an organization could hold a Maintenance Responsibility role
+  - **Role** - A role that is held by some agent, for example a person could hold a Sales Representative role, or an organization could hold a Maintenance Responsibility role

 RealEstateCore contains a number of relationship types:
 - **isPartOf**, **hasPart** - A simplified set of topological relations to connect sub- and super-entities within the top-level RealEstateCore interface tree. "isPartOf" and "hasPart" are now defined to operate on entities of the same type, for example Spaces have only Spaces as parts, Assets have only Assets as parts, etc.